M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Experiments

 In experiments, we focus on two practical fields of image synthesis: fashionable clothing and human faces.
 We collect a very large-scale clothing dataset M2C-Fashion with Chinese text descriptions, which contains tens of millions of image-text pairs, much larger than the commonly used text-to-image datasets COCO~\cite{lin2014microsoft} and CUB~\cite{wah2011caltech}.
 Details of the dataset are provided in the supplementary material.
 We additionally use another high-resolution facial dataset Multi-Modal CelebA-HQ~\cite{karras2017progressive,xia2020tedigan}.

 Following the model setting of VQGAN~\cite{esser2020taming}, we use the $256 \times 256$ image size on the two datasets and transform each image to a discrete sequence of $16 \times 16$ codes, where the codebook size $\vert \codebook \vert$ is set to 1024.
 For the BERT model, we set the number of layers, hidden size, and the number of attention heads to 24, 1024, and 16, respectively.
-Our UFC-BERT has 307M parameters, same as the Transformer used by VQGAN.
+Our M6-UFC has 307M parameters, same as the Transformer used by VQGAN.
 As for hyper-parameters of PNAG, we set the parallel decoding number $B$ to 5 and the balance coefficient $\sigma$ to 0.5.
 We set the initial mask ratio ${\alpha}$, the minimum mask ratio $\beta$, and the maximum iteration number $T$ to 0.8, 0.2, and 10, respectively.
+Actually, we can initialize M6-UFC with a large-scale pre-trained network, e.g., M6/M6-T~\cite{lin2021m6,yang2021exploring}, but we train M6-UFC from scratch to ensure fair comparison with other baselines.